jakuboskera/argocd-kind-terraform/README.md

 # argocd-kind-terraform

-This repository shows how to use [Terraform](https://www.terraform.io) and [Argo CD](https://argo-cd.readthedocs.io/en/stable) to create and manage a Kubernetes cluster on [kind](https://kind.sigs.k8s.io).
+This repository shows how to use [Terraform](https://www.terraform.io) and [ArgoCD](https://argo-cd.readthedocs.io/en/stable) to create and manage a Kubernetes cluster on [kind](https://kind.sigs.k8s.io).

 It also deploy basic application [Guestbook](https://github.com/jakuboskera/guestbook).